robertdbrowniii/Utility_Functions/README.md

  2. Determine the expected (or mean) of the utility distribution.
  3. With the value from (2), use the `calcCertEquiv()` function to determine the certainty equivalent of the prospect value distribution.

-The certainty equivalent is the value the entity should be willing to receive to forego the risk of the deal, if it remains consistent with its risk attitude.
+The certainty equivalent is the guaranteed value the entity should be indifferent to receive compared to the full range of potential values in the risky deal, if it remains consistent with its risk attitude.

 Other values returned by `calcCertEquiv()` include

- * `risk_premium`: The difference between the expected NPV of the risky deal and the certainty equivalent.
+ * `risk_premium`: The extra return expected by a decision-maker for bearing the risk associated with the risky deal.
+This is the difference between the expected NPV of the risky deal and the certainty equivalent.
  * `expected_potential_loss`: The average of the loss values of the risky deal, or mean(NPV | NPV<$0).
  * `prob_loss`: The probability that loss occurs, or Pr(NPV<$0)
  * `fair_premium`: The amount a risk neutral entity should be willing to pay to transfer the deal risk with a fully covered insurance policy.
 This is equal to `prob_loss * abs(expected_potential_loss)`.